aws/aws-cdk/packages/cdk-assets/README.md

 # cdk-assets

-A tool for publishing assets for CDK applications to the right cloud locations.
+A tool for publishing CDK assets to AWS environments.

 <!--BEGIN STABILITY BANNER-->